stefanfreitag/grafana/README.md

-# grafana
+# Grafana

-TODO: Enter the cookbook description here.
+This cookbook covers the basic installation of Grafana.